 UVU Parking Regulations 2013-2014

 100.00 The following Parking Regulations are subject to change.
-Understanding and adhering to the UVU Parking Regulations is the responsibility of the students of, employees of, and visitors to UVU.
+Understanding and adhering to the Utah Valley University (UVU) Parking Regulations is the responsibility of the students of, employees of, and visitors to UVU.

-100.01 PARKING AREAS AND PERMIT ELIGIBILITY: All persons who operate and/or park vehicles on campus property must obtain a valid UVU parking permit, and register valid license plate numbers to their permit.
+100.01 PARKING AREAS AND PERMIT ELIGIBILITY: All persons who operate and/or park vehicles on campus property must obtain a valid UVU parking permit, and register valid license plate numbers to their permit, or be parked in a visitor lot having paid the posted rate.
 PERSONS OR VEHICLES THAT HAVE OUTSTANDING PARKING CITATIONS WILL NOT BE ELIGIBLE FOR A PARKING PERMIT UNTIL ALL DELINQUENT DEBTS ARE CLEARED.
 All campus parking areas are designated by appropriate signs.
 Parking in an area of campus for which your permit is not valid will result in the issuance of a parking citation.
 All parking permits remain the property of UVU Parking Services.

-100.01a LICENSE PLATE REGISTRATION: UVU uses License Plate Reader (LPR) technology to patrol and enforce parking permits for students, employees, and visitors.
+100.01a LICENSE PLATE REGISTRATION: UVU uses License Plate Reader (LPR) technology to patrol and enforce parking permits for students and employees.
 When you purchase or obtain a parking permit from UVU, you will not receive a physical parking permit of any kind.
 Instead, your vehicle license plate number will be registered to the permit in our system, allowing that vehicle to park in the appropriate zones that the permit is eligible to park in.
 Failure to supply the correct license plate number may result in citations on your vehicle.
-Portions in these regulations that discuss displaying the proper permit apply to the other types of permits still issued, such as vendor, service, and VIP hangtags.
+Portions in these regulations that discuss displaying the proper permit apply to the other types of permits still issued, such as vendor, parking garage, service, and VIP hangtags.

 Because the license plate is now the physical indicator of a parking permit, no vehicle may be associated to more than one permit.
 If you share a vehicle with another UVU student or employee, you will need to decide what permit that vehicle belongs to and park it only in areas where that permit is valid.